What are Articles of Organization for an LLC? | 101 Guide

 First and foremost, your articles of organization must contain the business name of your LLC and its purpose.

-Before you complete this step, check whether your desired LLC name is not already taken.
+Before you complete this step, check whether your desired LLC name is already taken.

 Designate a registered agent for your LLC.